axinging/WebGPUComputeExample/README.md

 ## Other usage
-Brach TypeScriptStarter demos how to write a TypeScript application from scratch.
+Branch TypeScriptStarter demos how to write a TypeScript application from scratch.

 ## Error fix